Matthieu-Beauchamp/PolyMtlCodingGuide/readme.md

 - 34: extensions should be .cpp and .hpp (.h accepted)
 - 35: classes should be declared in header and defined in source file (this is irrelevant for templates)
 - 36: see 35
-- 37: code must never use more than 80 columns
+- 37: code must never use more than 80 columns (TODO: clang-format should split, may have to change penalty values...)
 - 38: N/A (Missing from specification)
 - 39: lines should be split in a readable way